swarbler/bestof/tech/devices.md

 {: .note }
 The OnePlus Watch 3 has even better battery life and improved health and sleep tracking over the Watch 2, but there is a small price increase

+{: .alternative }
+The Pixel Watch 2 is a good option if you find it for significantly cheaper.
+The only thing you won’t get with the 2 is the brighter screen and slimmer bezels of the Watch 3.

 #### watchOS

 - **cheaper:** Apple Watch SE